- Painting is one of the most delicate forms of art giving expression to human thoughts and feelings through the medium of line and colour.

 - Vinaya Pitaka – 3rd – 4th century BC – houses containing paintings

 - The pre-historic paintings are generally executed in rocks in the caves.

-- The major themes are Animals like elephant, rhinoceros, cattle, snake, deer, etc.. and other natural elements like plants.
+- The major themes are Animals like elephants, rhinoceros, cattle, snakes, deer, etc.. and other natural elements like plants.

 - The pre-historic paintings are categorised into three phases – Paleolithic, Mesolithic and Chalcolithic.